The US Signal Approach to IT Security

 As the customer, you are responsible for the security of your data, applications, and the operating system, as well as any equipment you own in the case of colocation services.
 This includes:

 - Encrypting data at rest and in transit

 - Abiding by US Signal security protocols at the data center(s)

 - Managing the data center access list for employees and vendors

-Many customers choose to layer on managed security services to meet specific requirements they have.
+Many customers choose to layer on managed security services, such as vulnerability scanning and patch management, to meet specific requirements they have.
 In those cases, unless otherwise specified, US Signal handles security configuration tasks such as patching and firewall configuration.
 However, you would be responsible for handling secure account credentials, as well as your firewall rules.